 In this article, I have examined a number of the complexities involved in the cultural and political efforts within a rapidly growing movement that has claimed subaltern status.
-This has involved critically analyzing a set of technological resources-available principally over the Internet-and situating it within the social context of its use within a specific community and by specific people within that community.
+This has involved critically analyzing a set of technological resources that increasingly provides a very different resource both for ongoing teacher education and the act of teaching itself-the Internet-and situating it within the social context of its use within a specific community and by specific people within that community.
 In so doing, I have suggested that in order to understand the social meaning and uses of these technologies, we need to examine the social movement that provides the context for their use and the identities that are being constructed within that social movement.
-I have also argued that we need to critically analyze the kind of labor that is required in home schooling by determining who is engaged in such labor, and how such labor is interpreted by the actors who perform it.
-Only in this way can we understand the lived problems that such technologies actually solve.
-I have also pointed to how the space for production of such 'solutions' is increasingly occupied by ideological and/or commercial interests who have responded to and enlarged a market to 'fill the needs' of religiously conservative home schoolers.
+I have also argued that we need to critically analyze the kind of labor that is required in home schooling, who is engaged in such labor, and how such labor is interpreted by the actors who perform it.
+Only in this way can we understand the lived problems such technologies actually solve.
+And I have pointed to how the space for production of such "solutions" is increasingly occupied by ideological and/or commercial interests who have responded to and enlarged a market to "fill the needs" of religiously conservative home schoolers.